NotKingSnow/hotdtrivia2/README.md

 a "House Farwynd of the Lonely Light", "House Farwynd", "Farwynd" i

-The First Men first arrived in Westeros via which passageway?
-Arm of Dorne/Broken Arm (accept both)

-Which Khal was killed by the Three Thousand Unsullied of Qohor?:
-Temmo

-What God is recognized by the people of Qohor?:
-The Black Goat

-What is the westernmost castle on the Wall?:
-Westwatch-By-The-Bridge

-At the end of A Dance with Dragons, what is the recognized Great House of the Riverlands?:
-House Baelish of Harrenhal

-What former castle serves as a prison in White Harbor?:
-The Wolf’s Den/The Den (accept both)

-House Manderly emigrated to the North from which Westerosi region?:
-The Reach

-What House, created by D&D, fought in the Battle of the Bastards?:
-House Mazin

-Baelor the Blessed walked barefoot through which Dornish pass?:
-The Boneway

-Name the House!:
-Cerywn

-Name the House!:
-Westerling

-In A Storm of Swords, Meera Reed tells Bran Stark the story of what Mystery Knight?:
-The Knight of the Laughing Tree

-Name the House!:
-Yronwood

-When crowned by his sisters, Aegon the Conqueror was styled by Rhaenys as the “King of ________”:
-All Westeros

-Yeen is built entirely out of what material?:
-Black Stone/Oily Black Stone

-In Game of Thrones, who is the character Varys conspires with to place Viserys on the Iron Throne?:
-Illyrio Mopatis

-By the end of Game of Thrones, how many of the direwolves found in season one are still alive?:
-Two

-Who was the Captain of the Guards for House Stark in Season One of Game of Thrones?:
-Jory Cassel

-In Season Five, Janos Slynt refuses to take command of which castle on the wall?:
-Greyguard

-In Season Six, how many men are hung by Jon Snow following his assassination?:
-Four

-In Season Three, Sandor Clegane is sentenced to a Trial by Combat for the murder of whom?:
-Mycah

-Name the Character!:
-Sally (farmer’s daughter)

-Name the Character!:
-Ser Vardis Egen

-Name the Character!:
-Mace Tyrell

-Prince Duncan Targaryen defeated whom at the Tourney at Blackhaven?:
-Ser Barristan Selmy

-Who was the last known wielder of the Valyrian Steel sword Brightroar?:
-Tommen Lannister

-The Valyrian Steel sword Lady Forlorn belongs to which House?:
-Corbray

-Goldengrove is the seat of which House?:
-Rowan

-What Essosi people are distinguished by their pointed skulls?:
-Jogos Nhai

-In A Storm of Swords, who retrieves Catelyn Stark’s body from the Green Fork?:
-Nymeria

-In A Feast for Crows, who tells the story of The Broken Man?:
-Septon Meribald/Meribald

-Name the Character!:
-Maester Wolkan/Wolkan

-Name the Character!:
-Roslin Frey

-Who was nicknamed the Red Lion of Castamere?:
-Lord Roger Reyne

-Ashemark is the seat of which House?:
-Marbrand

-Deepwood Motte is the seat of which House?:
-Glover

-Lemonwood is the seat of which House?:
-Dalt

-Evenfall Hall is the seat of which House?:
-Tarth

-What man-made wonder of the known world is located in Norvos?:
-Three Bells

-In Game of Thrones, in what city does Jorah Mormont abduct Tyrion Lannister?:
-Volantis

-In A Storm of Swords, the Ghost of High Heart requests Tom of Sevenstreams play what song?:
-Jenny’s Song/Jenny of Oldstones

-Lord Harroway’s Town is the seat of which House?:
-Roote

-In The Winds of Winter, Arianne Martell plays what game while on her way to Jon Connington?:
-Cyvasse

-In House of the Dragon, Lord Boremund Baratheon asks for the favor of whom during the Heir’s Tourmanent?:
-Princess Rhaenys Targaryen

-In House of the Dragon, what dragon lights the funeral pyres of Queen Aemma and Prince Baelon?:
-Syrax

-In A Feast For Crows, Brienne is looking for a maid of what age?:
-Three-and-ten

-House Lannister claims descent from what Ages of Heroes figure?:
-Lann the Clever

-The Kingsroad’s southern starting point is at what castle?:
-Storm’s End

-Who was the Thirteenth Lord Commander of the Night’s Watch?:
-The Night’s King

-In A Dance With Dragons, who tasked Davos Seaworth with finding Rickon Stark?:
-Lord Wyman Manderly
-In A Storm of Swords, King Robb Stark sends two of his bannermen to locate Howland Reed.
-Name one!:
-Maege Mormont and Galbart Glover

-What are the words of House Hightower?:
-We Light The Way

-What are the words of House Arryn?:
-As High As Honor
+q "**The First Men first arrived in Westeros via which passageway?**" a "Arm of Dorne", "Broken Arm of Dorne", "Broken Arm"

+q "**Which Khal was killed by the Three Thousand Unsullied of Qohor?**" a "Khal Temmo", "Temmo"

+q "**What God is recognized by the people of Qohor?**" a "The Black Goat", "Black Goat"

+q "**What is the westernmost castle on the Wall?**" a "Westwatch-By-The-Bridge", "Westwatch", "Westwatch by the Bridge"

+q "**At the end of A Dance with Dragons, what is the recognized Great House of the Riverlands?**" a "House Baelish of Harrenhal", "House Baelish", "Baelish", "Baelish of Harrenhal"

+q "**What former castle serves as a prison in White Harbor?**" a "The Wolf’s Den", "The Den"

+q "**House Manderly emigrated to the North from which Westerosi region?**" a "The Reach", "Reach"

+q "**What House, created by D&D, fought in the Battle of the Bastards?**" a "House Mazin", "Mazin"

+q "**Baelor the Blessed walked barefoot through which Dornish pass?**" a "The Boneway", "Boneway"

+q "**Name the House!**"
+a "House Cerywn", "Cerwyn"
+i

+q "**Name the House!**"
+a "House Westerling", "Westerling" i

+q "**In A Storm of Swords, Meera Reed tells Bran Stark the story of what Mystery Knight?**" a "The Knight of the Laughing Tree", "Knight of the Laughing Tree"

+q "Name the House!**"
+a "House Yronwood", "Yronwood" i

+q "**When crowned by his sisters, Aegon the Conqueror was styled by Rhaenys as the King of ________**" a "All Westeros"

+q "**Yeen is built entirely out of what material?**" a "Oily Black Stone", "Black Stone"

+q "**In Game of Thrones, who is the character Varys conspires with to place Viserys on the Iron Throne?**" a "Illyrio Mopatis", "Illyrio"

+q "**By the end of Game of Thrones, how many of the direwolves found in season one are still alive?**" a "Two", "2"

+q "**Who was the Captain of the Guards for House Stark in Season One of Game of Thrones?**" a "Jory Cassel", "Jory"

+q "**In Season Five, Janos Slynt refuses to take command of which castle on the wall?**" a "Greyguard"

+q "**In Season Six, how many men are hung by Jon Snow following his assassination?**" a "Four", "4"

+q "**In Season Three, Sandor Clegane is sentenced to a Trial by Combat for the murder of whom?**" a "Mycah"

+q "**Name the Character!**"
+a "Sally"
+i

+q "**Name the Character!**"
+a "Ser Vardis Egen", "Vardis Egen", "Vardis" i

+q "**Name the Character!**"
+a "Lord Mace Tyrell", "Mace Tyrell", "Mace", "Mace the Ace" i

+q "**Prince Duncan Targaryen defeated whom at the Tourney at Blackhaven?**" a "Ser Barristan Selmy", "Barristan Selmy", "Barristan"

+q "**Who was the last known wielder of the Valyrian Steel sword Brightroar?**" a "Tommen II Lannister", "Tommen Lannister"

+q "**The Valyrian Steel sword Lady Forlorn belongs to which House?**" a "House Corbray", "Corbray"

+q "**Goldengrove is the seat of which House?**" a "House Rowan", "Rowan"

+q "**What Essosi people are distinguished by their pointed skulls?**" a "Jogos Nhai"

+q "**In A Storm of Swords, who retrieves Catelyn Stark’s body from the Green Fork?**" a "Nymeria"

+q "**In A Feast for Crows, who tells the story of The Broken Man?:**" a "Septon Meribald", "Meribald"

+q "**Name the Character!**"
+a "Maester Wolkan", "Wolkan"
+i

+q "**Name the Character!**"
+a "Roslin Frey" "Roslin"
+i

+q "**Who was nicknamed the Red Lion of Castamere?**" a "Lord Roger Reyne", "Roger Reyne"

+q "**Ashemark is the seat of which House?**" a "House Marbrand", "Marbrand"

+q "**Deepwood Motte is the seat of which House?**" a "House Glover", "Glover"

+q "**Lemonwood is the seat of which House?**" a "House Dalt", "Dalt"

+q "**Evenfall Hall is the seat of which House?**" a "House Tarth", "Tarth"

+q "**What man-made wonder of the known world is located in Norvos?**" q "The Three Bells", "Three Bells"

+q "**In Game of Thrones, in what city does Jorah Mormont abduct Tyrion Lannister?**" a "Volantis"

+q "**In A Storm of Swords, the Ghost of High Heart requests Tom of Sevenstreams play what song?**" a "Jenny’s Song", "Jenny of Oldstones"

+q "**Lord Harroway’s Town is the seat of which House?**" a "House Roote", "Roote"

+q "**In The Winds of Winter, Arianne Martell plays what game while on her way to Jon Connington?**" a "Cyvasse"

+q "**In House of the Dragon, Lord Boremund Baratheon asks for the favor of whom during the Heir’s Tourmanent?**" a "Princess Rhaenys Targaryen"

+q "**In House of the Dragon, what dragon lights the funeral pyres of Queen Aemma and Prince Baelon?**" a "Syrax"

+q "**In A Feast For Crows, Brienne is looking for a maid of what age?**" a "Three-and-ten"

+q "**House Lannister claims descent from what Ages of Heroes figure?**" a "Lann the Clever", "Lann"

+q "**The Kingsroad’s southern starting point is at what castle?**" a "Storm’s End", "Storms End"

+q "**Who was the Thirteenth Lord Commander of the Night’s Watch?**" a "The Night’s King", "The Nights King", "Night's King", "Nights King"

+q "**In A Dance With Dragons, who tasked Davos Seaworth with finding Rickon Stark?**" a "Lord Wyman Manderly", "Wyman Manderly", "Wyman"

+q "**In A Storm of Swords, King Robb Stark sends two of his bannermen to locate Howland Reed.
+Name one!**" a "Maege Mormont and Galbart Glover", "Maege Mormont", "Galbart Glover", "Maege", "Galbart"

+q "**What are the words of House Hightower?**" a "We Light The Way"

+q "**What are the words of House Arryn?**" a "As High As Honor"